crdoconnor/strictyaml/FAQ.rst

 This idiotic feature led to Ruby on Rails' spectacular `security fail <http://www.h-online.com/open/news/item/Rails-developers-close-another-extremely-critical-flaw-1793511.html>`_.

 What is wrong with explicit tags?
 ---------------------------------

-In fact, all ugly typecasts are disallowed because while they might be meaningful to programmers, they're not meaningful to non-programmers and markup is the wrong place for type declarations.
+In fact, all ugly typecasts are disallowed in strictyaml because while they might be meaningful to programmers, they're not meaningful to non-programmers and markup is the wrong place for type declarations.

 .. code-block:: yaml

-  ---
   d: !!float 123
   e: !!str 123
   f: !!str Yes